Azure/azureml-assets/assets/promptflow/models/qna-relevance-eval/description.md

-The Q&A Relevance evaluation flow will evaluate the Q&A Retrieval Augmented Generation systems by leveraging the state-of-the-art Large Language Models (LLM) to measure the quality and safety of your responses.
-Utilizing GPT as the Language Model to assist with measurements aims to achieve a high agreement with human evaluations compared to traditional mathematical measurements.
+The "QnA Relevance Evaluation" is a model to evaluate the Q&A Retrieval Augmented Generation systems by leveraging the state-of-the-art Large Language Models (LLM) to measure the quality and safety of your responses.
+Utilizing GPT-3.5 as the Language Model to assist with measurements aims to achieve a high agreement with human evaluations compared to traditional mathematical measurements.

 ### Inference samples